 1. Housing (30-40% of Budget)

 Rent will be your largest monthly outflow.
-And in Switzerland’s competitive market, finding the right place is as important as budgeting for it.
+And in the competitive Swiss housing market, finding the right place is as important as budgeting for it.

 Rental Costs by City